 We believe that parents, community members, and school staff need to work together to create necessary and sustainable change in the education system.
 We know that if given the proper resources, training, and support, all parents and community members can be a part of this change.
 Which is why CPLAN strives to create opportunities for parents to step into their power and put their students on a path toward lifetime success.

 "At my kids’ IEP meeting, I felt like I was on the same level as them for the first time and that’s because of CPLAN."

 Our Response to COVID-19

 CPLAN is dedicated to enriching the lives of community members in underserved, communities of color.
 As a response to COVID-19, we worked extra hard in order to meet the essential needs of families.
 We believe in a whole-child educational experience.
 In order for our children to achieve self-actualization we must first ensure we meet their psychological, social, health and safety needs.

-As a response to COVID-19 where families are experiencing housing, financial and food insecurities we have bridged the gap between families and resources available to them for food access, financial assistance, mental health hotlines and educational support.
 There are a variety of resources available for families, and we’re happy to have centralized them by category for your convenience.
 We hope that you find them helpful!